lee-heesoo/blink/README.md

 Blink.cpp and Blink.h are recyclable.

 #include “Arduino.h”
--enable to use the Arduino's provided standard functions -standard types, predefined constants, header files for functions
+* enable to use the Arduino's provided standard functions
+* standard types, predefined constants, header files for functions

 *** We have to include "Arduino.h" and "Blink.h" in 'blink.ino' and 'Blink.cpp'.